Raptors surprisingly busy at trade deadline | Globalnews.ca

 Toronto acquired Ingram from the New Orleans Pelicans for Bruce Brown, Kelly Olynyk of Kamloops, B.C., a 2026 first-round pick and a 2031 second-round pick.

+“At the same time, we welcome Brandon, we need to really thank Bruce and Kelly.

+“They have been professionals and leaders and they’ve been great teammates and examples for all of us.
+We wish them all the best moving forward.”

-A source with the Raptors said that getting the offensively-oriented, 27-year-old Ingram is part of the team’s ongoing rebuilding process as he’s younger than the 28-year-old Brown and 33-year-old Olynyk.
+At 27 years old, Ingram is younger than the 28-year-old Brown and 33-year-old Olynyk.

-The Raptors see Ingram as a potential long-term part of a core that already includes Scottie Barnes, Immanuel Quickley and RJ Barrett of Mississauga, Ont., because Ingram is eligible for an extension on his current contract.
+The Raptors young core includes Scottie Barnes, Immanuel Quickley and RJ Barrett of Mississauga, Ont.
+Ingram is in the final year of a five-year, US$158 million contract that is eligible for an extension.

 The first-round pick was the Indiana Pacers’ top-four protected selection in the 2026 draft.